AnyiGP/AnyiGP/README.md

 - 👨‍💻 Working as a freelancer
 - 🎨 Design Student at UNCuyo
-- 🎐 My favorite development project?
-Ahorradas
+- 🎐 My favorite development project? `Ahorradas`
 - 💬 Ask me about design tools like Adobe Illustrator, Photoshop, Premiere and development tools like React, Java, Sass, Css and HTML.
-- 🌱 I am currently learning Java Script and React at Casa del Futuro - Godoy Cruz - Mendoza
+- 🌱 I am currently learning Java Script and React at Casa del Futuro
 - 📫 Contact me on: Linkedin.
 - ⛰ I currently live in Mendoza, Argentina.